 We disliked it: it’s really hard to keep timeboxes fixed.
 We sometimes take 15 minutes more.

 Feature team retro, global retro, isn’t it too much?

 We keep continue and adapt global retrospectives to the context (ex: product release).
-The one above was “remember the future”, that helps us to focus on a future release that was difficult in terms of deadlines, security, user acceptance tests, etc.
+The one above was “remember the future”, which helps us to focus on a future release that was difficult in terms of deadlines, security, user acceptance tests, etc.

-But time were really important.
+But time was really important.